 Offset: dislike margin here you can add a safe area not from all but only from copper to prevent problems.

 - Itself: is applied to the Gerber or Geometry selected upper;

 - Area Selection: you can select a specified area;

 - Reference Object: you can select another object different from reference object selected upper.

-We are going to do all with area selection, than when you click on Generate geometry button (pay attention on error in left bottom of window) nothing append and you must select the area.
+We are going to do it all with area selection, then when you click on Generate geometry button (pay attention to the error in the left bottom of the window), nothing append, and you must select the area.

 The step to follow are:

 - click on the angle of the region you want select;